 At Prime and the Hours the antiphons, Accepit ergo etc., are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of Ps.
 118. The Dominical preces are sung and the short lesson is Quaerite Dominum.

 Mass is sung after Terce.
 The Gloria is not sung.
-The second collect is of SS Perpetua and Felicitas.
-Today there is no the third collect.
+The second collect is A cunctis, the third collect Omnipotens.
 A Tract is sung after the Gradual, the Credo is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the celebrant and altar.
 As folded chasubles are not worn the organ may be played.
 As noted above violet vestments may be used in the absence of rose, or in preference to it, in which case the deacon and subdeacon wear the dalmatic and tunicle not folded chasubles.

-Vespers are of the Sunday, sung in the afternoon, with Pss.
-109, 110, 111, 112 & 113.
+Vespers are of the Sunday.
+Pss.
+109, 110, 111, 112 & 113 are sung.
 The Office hymn is Audi benigne Conditor.
-After the collect of the Sunday commemorations are sung of the following feast of St. Thomas Aquinas and of SS Perpetua and Felicitas.
+After the collect of the Sunday commemorations are sung of the following feast of St. Gregory.
 The Suffrage of the Saints is omitted as are the Dominical preces at Compline.

-In the 'liturgical books of 1962' Vespers yesterday were sung at the same time as outside of Lent, without any commemorations.
+In the 'liturgical books of 1962' Vespers yesterday were sung at the same time as outside of Lent.
+There are no commemorations nor Suffrage at Vespers.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds there are no commemorations.
+At Lauds the Suffrage is omitted.
 At Prime the psalms are 53 and the first two divisi of Ps.
-118. At Mass there is only a single collect.
+118. The preces are omitted.
+At Mass there is only a single collect.
 The dismissal is Ite, missa est. At Vespers there are no commemorations.

 Art: Jerome Nadal